aedonovan3-del/Directory-Scanner/README.md

 # Directory-Scanner
-Directory scanner that identifies potential candiates for workflow automation by producing a csv file of files within the directory and uses a very rudimentary perceptron calculation and assigned numerical values to files extension type to create a ranked list of files that could potentially benefit from workflow automation
+Directory scanner that identifies potential candiates for workflow automation by producing a csv report listing files within the directory and uses a very rudimentary perceptron calculation and assigned numerical values to each different file extension type to create a ranked list of files that could potentially benefit from workflow automation.

-This package is extremely rudimentary with the goal of being as minimal as possible while creating scaffolding for a more robust scoring sytem in the future
+This package is extremely rudimentary with the goal of being as minimal as possible while creating scaffolding for a more robust scoring sytem in the future.
+This project is mostly to help me personally identify priority projects by identifying files like access databases and very large excel files that have been modified recently so I can investigate workflow automation.

 Contains: